Testing on Campus

 Salve Regina has contracted with the Broad Institute to offer both asymptomatic and symptomatic testing on campus.
 The University is administering PCR tests, which are considered to be the most accurate and reliable method.

 Asymptomatic surveillance testing is part of a layered approach to protecting the health and safety of our campus community.
-Throughout the fall semester, Salve Regina will administer up to 400 tests each week through our asymptomatic surveillance testing program.
-Testing will be conducted on a random sample of the campus population based on the results of our daily Salve-Health screenings.
+Throughout the spring semester, Salve Regina is administering up to 1,100 tests each week through our asymptomatic surveillance testing program.
+Testing is conducted on a random sample of the campus population based on the results of our daily Salve-Health screenings.

-Testing will be conducted between 10 a.m. and 2 p.m.
-Monday through Friday on the south porch of the Rodgers Recreation Center.
+Testing is conducted between 9 a.m. and 4 p.m.
+Sunday through Thursday in Gerety Hall, Room 103.
 If you are selected to participate in the testing program, you will receive an email from the COVID-19 Central Oversight Unit that will include the date and time for you to report to the testing site.
 Please note that participation is mandatory.